 “To the Very Edge Where Nothing at All Needs Saying” Acrylic on Wood Panel, 12” x 36”, 2024

-Lotte Petricone grew up in New York City and holds a BFA from The Cooper Union School of Art, an Master of Arts in Art Education from Manhattanville College, and a Certificate of Advanced Study in School Leadership from SUNY New Paltz.
-Her work has been exhibited extensively in the tri-state area, including shows at the Perry Lawson Fine Art, Painting Center NYC, the 2018 ArtsWestchester Triennial, Rockland Center for the Arts, and the Edward Hopper House.
-Lotte resides and works in Nyack, NY.
+Lotte Petricone grew up in New York City and holds a BFA from The Cooper Union School of Art, a Master of Arts in Art Education from Manhattanville College, and a Certificate of Advanced Study in School Leadership from SUNY New Paltz.
+Her work has been exhibited throughout the tri-state area, including at Perry Lawson Fine Art, the Painting Center NYC, the 2018 ArtsWestchester Triennial, Rockland Center for the Arts, and the Edward Hopper House.
+Lotte resides and works in the Hudson Valley, NY.